FNakano/OAC1/meuProcessador/2025/README.md

 ```
 LDA 150
-ADD d a ZERO
+ADD D A ZERO
 LDA 151
-ADD c a ZERO
+ADD C A ZERO

-JMP 170
+JMP 170    // executa palavra armazenada no endereço 170
-ADD b a c
+ADD B A C
-ADD b PSW ZERO
+ADD B PSW ZERO
 LDA 153    // MASCARA DO ==
-AND a b a
+AND A B A
 JNZ 160

-JMP 170
+JMP 170    // executa palavra armazenada no endereço 170
-ADD b a d
+ADD B A D
-ADD b PSW ZERO
+ADD B PSW ZERO
 LDA 153     // MASCARA DO ==
-AND a b a
+AND A B C
 JNZ 160

 LDA 152
-ADD b a ZERO
+ADD B A ZERO
 LDA 170
-ADD a a b
+ADD A A B
-STA 170
+STA 170    // armazena o valor contido em A no endereço 170

 JMP 004
 ```